pygos/init/README.md

 needs some more work to become usable.

-There are plans for *maybe* *eventually* adding more fancy features like support for Linux name spaces, seccomp filters and cgroups or network back ends for the syslog daemon, but right now, features are added only when the need arises.
+There are plans for *maybe* *eventually* adding more fancy features like support for Linux name spaces, seccomp filters and cgroups, but right now, features are added only when the need arises.

 See [docs/init.md](docs/init.md) for more information on the design,